 Okay, I know Coach Wooden was a basketball coach and that CrossFit came long after his time, but the man knew a thing or two about failure that can be directly attributed to a failure in CrossFit and other sports alike.

 “A mistake is valuable if you do four things with it: recognize it, admit it, learn from it, forget it.”

-You may make mistakes, but you are not a failure until you don’t take responsibility for your action with the intention of improving it.
+Accept failure as part of the process.
 In CrossFit, and life in general, everyone fails at something, and sometimes they fail hundreds of time.
+And you know what?
+That's alright!
 What you shouldn’t accept?
 Not trying.